Why You Should Always Double Check New Bank Information

 It might sound cynical to say this but when it comes to invoices and account numbers, we should trust no one.
 Not even invoices issued in the name of companies we’ve been dealing with for years.
 If email accounts have been breached (or even if someone has gone through the company’s trash) it is possible for hackers to send out bogus invoices in the name of trustworthy companies.
 The only thing they’ve changed is the bank information for payment.

 If the account number is the same as usual and has been paid to before without incident, it should be safe to continue with the payment.
 If a company suddenly changes its account number or you are making a payment to a new company the safest protocol to follow is to call that company directly and double check the invoice and the account number.

 Find the number to call through the company’s official web page or an official directory.
 Don’t trust any information provided in an email until it has been verified that the sender is who they say they are.

 Even Your Boss Needs Cybersecurity Awareness For Finance

 It’s not always invoices in the name of another company that are sent out.
 Sometimes it’s important emails from a boss or a very high-ranking individual within the company such as the CEO or the CFO.
 They demand that funds be moved from one account to another ASAP.
 Such frauds are also known as CEO scams or Whaling.

 No matter how urgent they might sound, or how often similar orders might have come in the past, such emails should always be verified with a phone call.
 A good CEO should encourage such vigilance from his employers.
-It means that the effort spent on cyber security training for the finance division has paid off.
+It means that the effort spent on training for cybersecurity awareness for finance divisions has paid off.
 And it could wind up saving the company considerable sums.